ibm-ecosystem-engineering/Watson-NLP/Getting-Started.md

 ## Getting Started with Watson NLP on TechZone

 This guide will show you how to set up a Python notebook environment using Watson Studio on IBM Cloud so that you can use the Watson NLP library.
-This guide demonstrates specifically how to set things up for the Sentiment Analysis tutorial.
+This guide demonstrates how to set things up for the Sentiment Analysis tutorial.
 The flow for Emotion Classification is similar.

 ### Steps:
 #### Reserve your env